ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 ### Induction

 Induction is normally understood in Peirce's tripartite distinction as (i) an ampliative mode of reasoning that (ii) provides its user with *security* that its outputs are for the most part true.
 For familiar, Humean reasons, there is no mode of reasoning that simultaneously meets both of these criteria (See the appendix: <a class="pop" id="peirce-and-van-fraassen-on-induction">Peirce and van Fraassen on induction</a>).
-Bas van Fraassen {% cite vanfraassen2000 | noname %}, accepting that an epistemology based on the search for a secure, ampliative inference is bound to come up empty, proposes an alternative conception of the pursuit of science:
+Bas van Fraassen {% cite vanfraassen2000 %}, accepting that an epistemology based on the search for a secure, ampliative inference is bound to come up empty, proposes an alternative conception of the pursuit of science:

 > Given that traditional epistemology embodies false hopes never to be satisfied, we must try to find a different view of our epistemic condition, with new hopes and new dreams of its own.
 So here is our tragic protagonist, thrown into a world she never made, and she asks us: What does it take?
 >